Timothy C. Hain, MD, Chicago IL. • Page last modified: December 3, 2022

 Snyder and Drummond (1997) compared 20 patients with migraine, mainly women, with 21 patients with fewer than 8 headaches per year.
 They found that patients with migraine or migraine with aura had slightly lower thresholds to vanillin than controls.
 The migraine patients did not find acetone more unpleasant than controls.

-It would seem from these data that tsmell intensity ratings are unlikely to be useful for migraine diagnosis, but might be useful to separate out a subgroup.
+It would seem from these data that smell intensity ratings are unlikely to be useful for migraine diagnosis, but might be useful to separate out a subgroup.

 Little is written about this.
 A general discussion of treatment of sensory sensitivity is found here.

 Approaches unique to smell sensitivity include "chemical cauterization" to remove the nasal mucosa (every 3 months).
 While zinc nasal spray is known to reduce smell sensitivity (Chang and Patel, 2022) , this is not recommended or even commercially available as it is reported to (sometimes) result in loss of smell entirely.
 The "Zicam" nasal spray, marketed for the common cold, was taken off the market in 2009 because the FDA warned of loss of smell.
 This was based on a small study in an alternative health journal (Eby et al, 2006).
 We are unaware of any studies concerning purposeful use of zinc nasal spray to decreased olfaction.
 We think it is likely that treatment of hypersensitivity to smell has just been neglected, although zinc nasal spray would seem to be logical.